amiceli/vitest-cucumber/README.md

 When you will run your test with vitest, **vitest-cucumber** will :

 - detect if your forget a Scenario
-- check if you use correct Scenario names
+- check if you use correct Scenario description
 - check if your forgot a Scenario step
-- check if you use a wrong Scenario step name
+- check if you use a wrong Scenario step type

 For example, if you forgot to write :